frend/frend.co/_components/accordion/accordion.md

 ## Install

-Fraccordion is available through `npm`, run `--save` to add the component your project dependencies.
+Fraccordion is available to install with `npm`.
+Run with the `--save` flag to add the component your project dependencies.

 ~~~
 npm install fr-accordion --save